chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 make \*config的具体编译链接过程与[3.3.1 make config](#3-3-1-make-config)节类似。

-[**NOTE1**] It's entirely possible that that existing .config you used as the basis for your configuration isn't quite up to date; that is, it may have no entries representing extremely new features that have been added to the kernel.
+**NOTE 1**: It's entirely possible that that existing .config you used as the basis for your configuration isn't quite up to date; that is, it may have no entries representing extremely new features that have been added to the kernel.
 If that's the case, the "make oldconfig" will stop at each one of those choices and ask you what to do.
 And if you're new to building a kernel, you may not know the right answer.
 One solution is to just keep hitting ENTER and take the default, but that can get tedious.
 A faster solution is:

 ```
 // two single quotes, no space between
 chenwx ~/linux # yes '' | make oldconfig
 ```

-[**NOTE2**] Perhaps the most useful target for beginners is defconfig (short for "default config") which simply sets your .config to an established set of defaults for your system and architecture.
+**NOTE 2**: Perhaps the most useful target for beginners is defconfig (short for "default config") which simply sets your .config to an established set of defaults for your system and architecture.
 And how can you see these defaults?
 Simple -- from the top of the kernel source tree, just run following command, and you'll see dozens of default config files for all of the kernel's supported architectures.

 ```
 chenwx ~/linux # find arch -name "*defconfig"